AriFordsham/GHCWiki/phabricator.md

 ## Understanding the interface

-Phabricator is actually a suite of applications - there are a few that are the most important for GHC development, but many auxiliary ones in use by other projects.
-In general, **the most important tool is Differential, located on the top of the left-side panel**.
-The other tools you may want are **Herald**, **Audit**, and **Diffusion**.
+Phabricator is actually a suite of applications.
+The one you will use the most is **Differential, located on the top of the left-side panel**.

-Finally, you'll also *really* want the command line tool, **Arcanist**.
+You will also *really* want the command line tool, **Arcanist**.
 It's not strictly necessary, but makes code review and many other tasks significantly faster and easier.

 ## The CLI: Arcanist